aroberge/avantpy/docs/source/tracebacks_upper.rst

     -->3: UNTIL x == 2:
        4:     x += 1

-    The AvantPy UNTIL keyword can be used only when preceded by REPEAT.
+    The AvantPy 'UNTIL'' keyword can be used only when preceded by 'REPEAT'.

 Example 2::